MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 In this step, you will configure the SQL Server computer as a guarded host registered with HGS using host key attestation.

 > [!WARNING]
-> Host key attestation is only recommended for use in test environments.
-You should use TPM attestation for production environments.
+> Host key attestation is considered a weaker attestation mode.
+If possible, you should use TPM attestation for production environments.
+For more information, see [Attestation modes](encryption/always-encrypted-enclaves-host-guardian-service-plan.md#attestation-modes)

 1. Sign in to your SQL Server computer as an administrator, open an elevated Windows PowerShell console, and retrieve the name of your computer by accessing the computername variable.